Wednesday, December 24, 2008

 The Terminal; tragicomedy, USA, 2004; D: Steven Spielberg, S: Tom Hanks, Stanley Tucci, Catherine-Zeta Jones, Kumar Pallana

-At the JFK airport in New York, Viktor Navorski arrives, citizen of the eastern European country Krakozhia.
+At the JFK airport in New York, Viktor Navorski arrives, a citizen of the eastern European country Krakozhia.
 But since a coup d'etat happened in his country, his passport is not valid anymore so the chief inspector for immigration Frank forbids him to leave the terminal until the thing is settled.
 As a person without a homeland, Viktor cannot achieve the last wish of his father - get the autogram of a famous jazz singer.
-After a few months of waiting, Viktor learns how to speak English and meets stewardess Amelia.
+After a few months of waiting at the airport, Viktor learns how to speak English and meets stewardess Amelia, forming a friendship.
 Finally, he gets his new passport.